How to Create a Sensory-Friendly Classroom: An In-Depth Guide for Educators

 - Cognitive Development: Sensory integration activities are linked to improvements in cognitive processing, aiding in the development of complex executive functioning skills like working memory, task initiation, problem-solving, and organization.

-- Sensory Development: Regular access to sensory tools and equipment helps students with sensory integration disorders better process the sensory information they perceive, which is crucial for academic performance and cognitive development.
+- Sensory Development: Regular access to sensory tools and equipment helps students with sensory integration differences better process the sensory information they perceive, which is crucial for academic performance and cognitive development.

 A sensory-friendly classroom also provides a wide range of physical health benefits to children: